averyschiff/csci5828/hw1.md

 ## Contributors: Avery J. Schiff

-### CSCI 5828

-1. When Brooks references essential difficulties, he is describing problems that will always be present in software engineering because they arise from fundamental properties of software.
+1. When Brooks references *essential difficulties*, he is describing problems that will always be present in software engineering because they arise from fundamental properties of software.
 These problems are not caused by inexperience or mistakes but by the complex nature of software engineering.
 One example of a problem caused by the complexity of software is the security vulnerability exploited by buffer overflow attacks.
 While a piece of software may function flawlessly for most inputs, some inputs (in this case a maliciously formed one) can compromise the entire system.
 While buffer overflow attacks can be easily prevented by checking the size of the input, this example illustrates the fact that software engineers need to consider the nearly infinite number of possible states for their program.

-2. Accidental difficulties are problems that are created when techniques or tools are implemented to address a separate problem.
+2. *Accidental difficulties* are problems that are created when techniques or tools are implemented to address a separate problem.
 Part of the difficulty in attempting to address accidental problems is that often tackling one problem introduces a different one.
 The new accidental difficulty may be less burdensome than the previous one, but this phenomenon underlines the argument that eliminating all accidental problems is effectively impossible.
 One example of an accidental problem is the increased compilation time required for higher level languages.